 Further Explanation of Homologous Structures

 In the study of evolutionary biology, homology refers to the existence of shared ancestry between a pair of structures or genes in a different classification unit or taxa.
-The term homologous structures refers specifically to similar structures found in different species that have a common ancestry or developmental origin.
+The term “homologous structures” refers specifically to similar structures found in different species that have a common ancestry or developmental origin.
 Note that homologous structures don’t have to perform the same function in a species, the only requirement is that they are similar in form and exist in species with common ancestry.
 As an example, while bats and humans have similar forelimbs, they are used very differently in the two species.
 Despite this, the skeletal structure of the forelimb is basically the same and both species have the same embryonic origin which could imply a common ancestor.

 Cladistics is a specific approach to the biological classification of organisms, involving the grouping of organisms into clades based on their most recent common ancestor.
 Within cladistics, there are various types of homology.
 Primary homology refers to the initial hypothesis a researcher makes based upon anatomical connections – homologous structures.
 Secondary homology is used in parsimony analysis, where an organism’s character state is considered to be homologous if it arises only once on a specific tree.

 Developmental biology can be useful in identifying homologous structures created from the same tissue during the process of embryogenesis, the process that creates the embryo that develops into an animal.
 As an example, while adult snakes do not possess legs, during their embryonic stage they have limb-buds of the sort that often become hind legs in other animals.
-The implies that the ancestors of snakes had legs, a theory which is confirmed by fossil evidence.
+This implies that the ancestors of snakes had legs, a theory that is confirmed by fossil evidence.

 DNA sequencing can also assist in the identification of homologous structures.
 Similarities between DNA sequences and proteins can be used to find common ancestries.
 Two particular segments of DNA may have shared an ancestry if their DNA points to either a speciation event or a duplication event.
 If DNA sequencing shows that two species are closely related to one another and they have similar skeletal structures as well, it provides more evidence for the claims that the structures are homologous in nature.

-Unlike analogous structures which may not necessarily represent similar evolutionary paths, homologous structures represent similar evolutionary paths as a prerequisite of the fact that two species with homologous structures share a common ancestry.
+Unlike analogous structures that may not necessarily represent similar evolutionary paths, homologous structures represent similar evolutionary paths as a prerequisite of the fact that two species with homologous structures share a common ancestry.
 So while analogous structures may have evolved in different circumstances, homologous structures are likely the product of the same evolutionary pressures on the same lineage.

 Examples Of Homologous Structures